elv-zenia/elv-studio/README.md

 # Eluvio Studio

 A web application for ingesting content onto the Eluvio fabric.
-This app runs with the Content Fabric elv-core-js framework.
+This app runs with the Content Fabric Eluvio Core JS framework.

 ### Prerequisites